First macOS Mojave public beta joins iOS 12 and tvOS 12 releases

 Three weeks after releasing the initial developer betas for iOS 12, macOS Mojave, and tvOS 12, Apple today released the first public beta of macOS Mojave for recent Mac computers.
-Free to download from Apple’s Beta Software Program website, Mojave joins the first public betas of iOS 12 and tvOS 12 that were released late yesterday.
+Free to download from Apple’s Beta Software Program website, Mojave joins the first public betas of iOS 12 and tvOS 12 that were released late on Monday.

 Sometimes referred to as macOS 10.14, Mojave is the sequel to macOS 10.13 High Sierra.
 It updates the Finder with a Dark Mode, adds deeper photo functionality and photo gallery-like folder views to the Finder, and includes a Continuity Camera feature for instant importing of iPhone images and scans.
 Mojave also adds Home, Stocks, News, and Voice Memos apps to the Mac, generally mirroring the iPad versions of the apps found in iOS 12.

-macOS Mojave supports the following Macs.
+macOS Mojave supports the following Macs:

 - MacBook Pro (mid 2012 and newer)